Last Updated on October 22, 2024

 FAQ

-No, you’re not obligated to use your own car.
+No, you don’t have to use your own car.
 However, the test centre won’t provide a vehicle, so you’ll need to borrow from an instructor or rent one.

 Yes, it’s possible to use a rental car for your test.
 It needs to meets all the necessary criteria outlined by the test regulations and is fitted with dual controls.

-Is learner driver insurance required if I use my own car for the test?
+Do I need learner driver insurance if I use my own car for the test?

 Yes, you’ll need learner driver insurance to ensure you’re covered during the test.
-Options include being added as an additional driver on someone else’s policy or obtaining a learner driver insurance policy.
+Options include adding yourself as an additional driver on someone else’s policy or obtaining a learner driver insurance policy.

-No, dual controls are not required if you’re using your own car or borrowing from a friend or family member.
+No, you don’t need dual controls if you’re using your own car or borrowing from a friend or family member.

-If your car doesn’t meet the requirements, your test will be cancelled without a refund.
+If your car fails to meet the requirements, they will cancel your test without providing a refund.
 It’s essential to ensure your vehicle complies with all regulations beforehand.
 If you are aware that your car does not meet the requirements you should ask your instructor if you can borrow their car or look to rent a vehicle.
-This saves you from being turned away from the test centre on the day,
+This may prevent the test center from turning you away on the day.

 Yes, there will be additional costs for insurance, purchasing L-plates, an extra mirror, and ensuring your vehicle meets all criteria.